-• The complete outside surfaces of both rear view mirrors have to be painted completely in black.
+• The complete outside surfaces of both rear view mirrors must remain in their initial carbon colour.
 Both the left and the right rear view mirrors are completely reserved for the F3 Promoter and have to be kept free of any stickers and/or logos in every case.